Leadership and Management – An Example of the Difference

 Have you experienced a similar situation?
 Do you agree or not with my categorization of each step?
 Why or why not?

-As I said last week and have said for years, if you don’t master both then your business will not grow in a manner necessary to realize the success stage.
+As I said last week and have said for years, if you don’t master both then your business will not grow in a manner necessary to realize the self-sustainability stage of business growth.
 Have you mastered what you need to from a leadership perspective?
 If not, get help.
 Business coaching is a great method to begin improving and will provide you with a fresh new perspective of your business and yourself!